andybalholm/redwood/README.md

     (response only) Calculate a hash of the image, and compare it to the hash rules.
-If the difference between this hash and the one in the rule is less than the number of bits specified with `--dhash-threshold`, it matches.
+If the difference between this hash and the one in the rule is less than the number of bits specified with `--dhash-threshold` (or the hash's individual threshold), it matches.

     This action should only be applied when the content is an image: